 By LINDSEY BAHR, AP Film Writer

-“Life Itself,” an Amazon Studios release, is rated R by the Motion Picture Association of America for “sexual references, some violent images and brief drug use.”
-Running time: 118 minutes.
-One and a half stars out of four.
+“Boy Erased,” a Focus Features release, is rated R by the Motion Picture Association of America for “sexual content including an assault, some language and brief drug use.”
+Running time: 114 minutes.
+Three stars out of four.

 MPAA Definition of R: Restricted.
 Under 17 requires accompanying parent or adult guardian.